mirloupa/GenScripts/README.md

 # Scripts

-A collection of short scripts.
+A collection of useful scripts.